mui/material-ui/CONTRIBUTING.md

 Lastly, if your pull request is for resolving a certain problem for which there is an open issue, make sure to link the PR to that issue.
 Use any [supported GitHub keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in the PR description to automatically link them.
-Not only this makes it easier to understand the motivation behind the PR as it also automatically closes the issue once the PR is merged.
+This makes it easier to understand where the PR is coming from and also speeds things up as the issue gets closed when the PR is merged.

 #### Checks and how to fix them